open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na-project-update.md

 so much usefulness out of OpenTelemetry that they’re contributing back and making it even more useful for everyone.

-We’re publishing this post during Kubecon, where many community members and end users will be gathered discussing OpenTelemetry and how it’s being used, how it can be improved, and where we should go from here.
-In May of this year at Kubecon EU we
+We’re publishing this post during KubeCon, where many community members and end users will be gathered discussing OpenTelemetry and how it’s being used, how it can be improved, and where we should go from here.
+In May of this year at KubeCon EU we
 [started a process to create a more formal OpenTelemetry roadmap](https://docs.google.com/document/d/1jt47KPwgDG_-4kR4J5GtFSCEhQO3CHgUdAwpCKTQHO8/edit#), and we’ll be continuing that process in Detroit.
 I’m writing this post in advance of the conference, so I won’t be able to post the full outcome, but here